derickson/gen-ai-search-studygroup/class/week01/README.md

 https://code.visualstudio.com/

 Install it and get it to the point where you can execute the simple test script in this directory by hitting the play button in the upper right.
-This might involve you needing to follow some prompts from Visual Studio Code to setup Python plugins and extensions.
+This might involve you needing to follow some prompts from Visual Studio Code to set up Python plugins and extensions.

 ![screenshot-1.jpg](screenshot-1.jpg)